 resources from LINDA THAT YOU MAY FIND USEFUL

-Music with Dementia Patients and Care Partners.
+Music with Dementia - Guidelines and Resources.
 Brief overview and guidance for singing to those with dementia and working with their caregivers.

 The Science Behind Music in Palliative Care.
 An overview of some of the research done on the effects of music in stimulating positive interactions, serving as an aid in overcoming depression, helping manage stress-induced agitation, facilitating cognitive functioning, and more.

-Singing and/or Playing Music at the Bedside of Seriously Ill or Dying Family Members or Care Partners.
+Bedside Singing Guidelines.
 A practical overview of things to consider when contemplating singing at the bedside.

 National Standards Board for Therapeutic Musicians.
 Here you’ll find listings here of the various training programs and other valuable information.